developerjayuk/developerjayuk/README.md

 | Vue        | https://github.com/jasonj85/playground-vue |
 | Xamarin    | https://github.com/jasonj85/playground-xamarin |

-My developer profile which was built using the MERN (Mongo, Express, React, Node) stack can be seen at:
+My developer profile (2025) which was built using the React, NextJs,  can be seen at:
 https://developerJay.uk
 https://github.com/jasonj85/developerjay